Priitivi/CSShield/README.md

 ---
 ## 🙌 Why This Exists

 Counter-Strike gambling has become a massive, yet dangerously unregulated industry.
-Many players — especially younger gamers — are exposed to betting on skins, cases, and roulette-style gambling without realizing the real risks.
+Many players — especially younger gamers — are exposed to betting on skins, cases, and roulette-style gambling without realising the real risks.

 As someone who's personally witnessed the harm and addiction that these sites can cause, I wanted to build something meaningful:
 🔒 A tool that empowers players to take back control and protect themselves from this harmful content.